Tajikistan Climate

 This month in numbers

 Tajikistan experienced its 2nd warmest April on record, with an average temperature of 2.32°C, a significant 2.9°C above the 1961–1990 baseline.
-The three-month period from February to April 2026 also ranked as the 5th warmest on record, with an anomaly of +2.1°C. Globally, April 2026 was the 2nd warmest April for land temperatures, and the February–April period was the 2nd warmest for global land temperatures.
+The three-month period from February to April 2026 also ranked as the 5th warmest on record, with an anomaly of +2.1°C. Globally, April 2026 was the 2nd warmest on record for land temperatures, and the February–April period was also the 2nd warmest globally.

 What changed